 The microphone capsule is designed to hold a fixed charge.
 With a fixed charge, any change in capacitance will cause an inversely proportionate change in voltage.

 This AC voltage is essentially the audio signal!
-In order for the audio signal to be processed and outputted from the microphone, it needs to be effectively outputted from the capsule and sent through the rest of the microphone’s circuitry.
+For the audio signal to be processed and outputted from the microphone, it needs to be effectively outputted from the capsule and sent through the rest of the microphone's circuitry.
 This is where electrical leads (otherwise known as terminals) come into play.

-The electrical leads, as you can likely guess by now, are either terminated at the centre of the edge of the capsule!
+As you can likely guess by now, the electrical leads are either terminated at the centre of the edge of the capsule!